qmk/qmk.fm_old/_posts/2018-10-01-add-function-level-eeconfig-code-for-eeprom.md

 commit: e885c79
 pr: 3084
 ---

+This adds support for keyboard and keymaps to be able to use EEPROM, as well as resetting those settings.

 * Add Function level EEPROM configuration

   Add kb and user functions for EEPROM, and example of how to use it.